Mahun10/aws-resilient-infra/README.md

 ## Initial architecture based on EC2

-The first version of the infrastructure was built on **EC2 instances managed by an Auto Scaling Group**, before being later migrated to containers.
+The first version of the infrastructure was built on **EC2 instances**, before being later migrated to containers.

 ### Why EC2 initially?